AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/language-support/prepare-sales-insight-for-multi-lingual-support-in-salesforce.md

    ![](assets/image2015-7-6-16-3a6-3a10.png)

-1. Click **Configure Marketo Sales Insight **(in the selected language).
+1. Click **Configure Marketo Sales Insight** (in the selected language).

    ![](assets/image2015-7-6-16-3a7-3a15.png)

 1. Go to Marketo.
-Locate your [Marketo Sales Insight **API configuration** details](https://docs.marketo.com/pages/viewpage.action?pageId=2360368#ConfigureMarketoSalesInsightinSalesforceEnterprise/Unlimited-ConfigureMarketoSalesInsight) .
+Locate your [Marketo Sales Insight **API configuration** details](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md#configure-marketo-sales-insight).

    ![](assets/image2015-7-6-16-3a41-3a2.png)